 The winners chosen by the judges will be the recipients of the following prizes:

-The finalists will be announced by email and the grand-prize winner will be announced to the public via the organizer’s website on june 15th, 2021.
+The finalists will be apprised by email and the grand-prize winner will be announced to the public via the organizer’s website on June 15th, 2021.

 Article 5: Copyright